Service Provider Survey Results Show Compliance Challenges for Data Retention Regime

 Sydney, 13 October 2015 – A survey of Australian telecommunications service providers reveals a low state of readiness for the Federal Government's mandatory two year data retention regime, which comes into effect on 13 October.

-In summary, the survey (see attachment for full results) carried out by Communications Alliance and completed by 63 service providers by the survey deadline of 9 October, found that:
+In summary, the survey carried out by Communications Alliance and completed by 63 service providers by the survey deadline of 9 October, found that:

 - Over two thirds of providers were not confident at all or only somewhat confident that they had actually understood what exactly is required of them.